Near-Optimal Algorithms for Group Distributionally Robust Optimization and Beyond: Preliminaries of online convex optimization and no-regret dynamics

 \subsection{Convergence of No-Regret Dynamics}

 Let us write DRO~\eqref{eq:general-DRO} as

 Note that $L(\theta, q)$ is convex in $\theta$ and linear in $q$.

 Let us assume that we apply stochastic no-regret dynamics to this minimax problem.
 The $\theta$-player and $q$-player run online algorithms on $\Theta$ and $Q$, respectively.
 The feedback to $\theta$-player and $q$-player are $\hat\nabla_{\theta, t}$ and $\hat\nabla_{q, t}$, respectively, which are unbiased gradient estimators of $L$.
 We can analyze the optimality gap of stochastic no-regret dynamics using the regrets.
-Let
+Let $\theta^*$ be an optimal solution and

 be the optimality gap of the averaged iterate $\bar\theta_{1:T} = \frac{1}{T} \sum_{t=1}^T \theta_t$.
 Let

 be regrets of the $\theta$-player and $q$-player, respectively.
 Then, by the definition of regret and Jensen's inequality, we have